 Out of over 20,000 confirmed cases spread across more than two dozen countries, there have been fewer than 500 deaths, with two deaths occurring outside of China so far.
 Most people infected have been elderly or those with compromised immune systems, and there have been full recoveries from the virus.

-In fact, the first American patient confirmed to have the coronavirus has been released from the hospital and is staying in isolation in his home.
+The first American patient confirmed to have the coronavirus has been released from the hospital and is staying in isolation in his home.
 "I am at home and continuing to get better," the nameless man said in a statement, "I ask that the media please respect my privacy and my desire not to be in the public eye.
 I would like to thank the doctors, nurses, and entire team at Providence who cared for me.
 I appreciate all of the concern expressed by members of the public, and I look forward to returning to my normal life."

 The flu is more dangerous.

 Meanwhile, public health officials underline that the coronavirus presents a low health risk to Americans.
 More dangerous is influenza B, or the common flu.
 The C.D.C. reports that 68 children have died of the flu this year, along with an estimated 10,000 adults!
 Todd Ellerin, the director of infectious diseases at South Shore Health in Massachusetts, told Mother Jones that the flu is "massively outstripping" the spread of the coronavirus in the U.S. He added in a a blog post for Harvard Medical School, "In the US, the average person is at extremely low risk of catching this novel coronavirus.
-This winter, in fact, we are much more likely to get influenza B—the flu—than any other virus: one in 10 people have influenza each flu season."
+This winter, we are much more likely to get influenza B—the flu—than any other virus: one in 10 people have influenza each flu season."

 Trump Becomes the First President to Attend March for Life